Low-rank matrix completion theory via Plucker coordinates: Main Results

 \begin{ex} The observation pattern $\Omega$ of Example \ref{example:main} satisfies the conditions of Theorem \ref{thm:finite} and thus it is finitely completable.
 To see this, consider the partition of $[5]$ into sets $\J_1 = \{1,2\}$ and $\J_2= \{3,4,5\}$.
-Now observe that the first three columns of $\Phi_1$ in Example \ref{ex:SLMF-Phi1-Phi2} are associated to $\Omega_1$, the set of all subsets of $\omega_1$ of size $3$.
+Now observe that the first three columns of $\Phi_1$ in Example \ref{ex:SLMF-Phi1-Phi2} are associated to $\Omega_1$, the set of all subsets of $\omega_1$ of size $r+1=3$.
 Moreover, $\Omega_2=\{\omega_2\}$ and this is the same as the fourth column of $\Phi_1$.
-Thus the first two columns of $\Omega$ support the $(2,6)$-SLMF $\Phi_1$.
-Similarly, the first three columns of $\Phi_2$ are taken from $\Omega_4$ while the fourth column of $\Phi_2$ is $\omega_5$.
+Thus the first two columns of $\Omega$ induce the $(2,6)$-SLMF $\Phi_1$.
+Similarly, the first three columns of $\Phi_2$ lie in $\Omega_4$, while the fourth column of $\Phi_2$ is $\omega_5$.

 Note that $\omega_3$ was irrelevant in this consideration.
 This means that the submatrix of $\Omega$ obtained by removing $\omega_3$ is already finitely completable in its own right, while column 3 has just enough observed entries to be completed uniquely from the column-space of a completion of the submatrix (Lemma \ref{lem:vector-completion}).